Sufiyan-Sakaria/Crown-Sourcing/README.md

 - Develop comprehensive documentation and user guides to help users navigate the application effectively and troubleshoot common issues independently.
 - Establish a support system to provide timely assistance and technical support to users, including FAQs, knowledge base articles, and a dedicated support team to address user inquiries and feedback promptly.

-These feature plans outline the roadmap for future development iterations, focusing on improving the application's stability, usability, functionality, and security to deliver a superior user experience and meet the evolving needs of users effectively.